 The Second Courtyard is dominated by the Palace kitchens and the Divan Chamber – the seat of the Imperial Council.

 The First Courtyard is the most spacious and public of the palace’s courtyards.
-And the only place in the palace with a surviving Byzantine structure – Haghia Eirine – 6th-century Christian church.
+And the only place in the palace with a surviving Byzantine structure – Haghia Eirine – the 6th-century Christian church.

 Istanbul Archaeology Museums